monishwar-reddy/interview/README.md

 # Behavioural Interview Simulator Agent

-A React-based web application that simulates behavioural interviews using a mock AI agent.
+A React-based web application that simulates behavioural interviews using an AI agent.
 It provides real-time feedback on your answers based on the STAR method, clarity, and completeness.

 ## Features